lmaccherone/tzTime/README.md

 ## Using from a browser ##

 If you are using Lumenize, you don't need to do anything.
 The browser package for Lumenize includes tzTime.
-If you just want to use tzTime without Lumenize, then you can either host it on your own site, or you can directly hit the github pages for the deploy version:
+If you just want to use tzTime without Lumenize, then you can either host it on your own site.

-`<script type="text/javascript" src="https://raw.github.com/lmaccherone/tzTime/v{{version}}/deploy/tztime-min.js"></script>`

-Replace `{{version}}` with the version of tzTime you wish to use (probably the latest).
-See the Changelog section for information about versions.
-Example:

-`<script type="text/javascript" src="https://raw.github.com/lmaccherone/tzTime/v0.6.8/deploy/tztime-min.js"></script>`

-The package is fairly large ~205KB but most of that is the embedded timezone files which compress really well.
-The Github pages server will gzip the package so it's only ~45KB over the wire.

 Then: